kubeshop/testkube/docs/testsuites-running.md

-# Running `Test`
+# Running `TestSuite`

-To run your tests pass `tests run` command with test name to your `kubectl testkube` plugin.
+To run your tests suites pass `testsuites run` command with test name to your `kubectl testkube` plugin.
 TestSuites are started asynchronously by default.

 ```sh
 kubectl testkube testsuites run test-example